botpress/readme/docs/STUDIO/interface/copy-to-bot.md

 When a user requests to copy a bot to another bot, the following actions are performed:

-**Workflows and Variables are copied**
+**Workflows, Variables and Hooks are copied**

-* All workflows and variables from the source bot will be copied to the target bot.
+* All workflows, variables and hooks from the source bot will be copied to the target bot.
 * Existing workflows and variables in the target bot will be overwritten.

 **Integrations are synced**